saurg/2048-multiplayer/README.md

 2048-multiplayer
 ================

-adding server-client gaming for 2048,original project https://github.com/mevdschee/2048.c
+added server-client gaming as well as a opengl view for 2048,original project https://github.com/mevdschee/2048.c

-firstly, create the executable linux file on the systems you want to play.
+firstly, create the executable linux file on the systems you want to play, with the following command

+> g++ -o 2048.out 2048multiplayer.cpp -lglut -lGLU -lGL

 then, on one of them,